LambertLeong/LambertLeong.github.io/_posts/projects/2022-07-03-photo-mosaic.md

 # Closing #

 [If you would like your own photo mosaic or need help building your one, please feel free to reach out.](lamberttleong@gmail.com)
+We can repurpose your old images that are collecting dust on some hard drive somewhere and give them a second chance at something beautiful.neighbors.
+Hey maybe they can even become NFTs!

 Let's look at another example photo mosaic with a different animation.
 All animations are made programmatically and will be detailed in following post.